hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/02-space.rst

     virtual void set_element_orders(int* elem_orders);

 of the class Space.
-There are additional methods in this class that can be used to manipulate element orders, see the file "include/space/space.h".
+There are additional methods in this class that can be used to manipulate element orders, see the Doxygen docs for the Space class.

 It is worth mentioning that element degrees are stored in Space, not in Mesh.
 The reason is that in Hermes one can